jannikbecker/leibit/README.en.md

 As 99,9% of *ESTWsim* users are german-speaking, the program and its full [documentation](https://github.com/jannikbecker/leibit/wiki) are available in german only.

 ## Installation
 All published versions can be found under [releases](https://github.com/jannikbecker/leibit/releases).
-Choose the file that fits your system (LeiBIT_x86.exe for a 32 bit system **or** LeiBIT_x64.exe for a 64 bit system).
+Choose the zip file that fits your system (*x86.zip* for a 32 bit system **or** *x64.zip* for a 64 bit system).
+The archive contains the file *LeiBIT.exe*.
 No setup is required as the downloaded file already contains all required components.

 ## Contributing and feedback
 Any contribution to this project is highly appreciated.
 If you'd like to contribute and help make this software better, please submit a pull request.